 What's the latest word on oral sex without condoms?
 What is the risk of HIV infection for each partner, with and without contact with orgasmic ejaculation?
 Sure I know that this is supposedly low-risk behavior, but if that is so, why are so many gay men still becoming HIV positive?
 Are they all having unprotected anal sex?
 Many of my friends practice oral sex without condoms and I tell them they are crazy but I've no hard data to back up the risk since not a single case of HIV has been proven to be transmitted by oral sex.

-First, let's note that gay men are not the only population infected with HIV — many men and women, regardless of their sexual orientation or the gender of their sexual partners, are living with HIV every day.
+First, it's good to note that gay men are not the only population infected with HIV — many men and women, regardless of their sexual orientation or the gender of their sexual partners, are living with HIV every day.